OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Internal Validation

 Once we execute the study, the `runPlp` function returns the trained model and the evaluation of the model on the train/test sets.
 You can interactively view the results by running: `viewPlp(runPlp = gbmResults)`.
-This will open a Shiny App in which we can view all performance measures created by the framework, including interactive plots, as shown in Figure \@ref(fig:shinySummary).
+This will open a Shiny App in which we can view all performance measures created by the framework, including interactive plots, see Figure \@ref(fig:shinySummary) in the section on the Shiny Application.

 To generate and save all the evaluation plots to a folder run the following code: